jheiss/sshwrap/README.md

 # SSHwrap

-This provides a wrapper for ssh that execute a command on multiple machines, optionally in parallel, and handles any sudo prompts that result.
+This provides a wrapper for ssh that execute a command on multiple machines, optionally in parallel, and handles any ssh and sudo password prompts that result.

 ## Installation